IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 in libraries or you can use [snyk](https://snyk.io/) which has a web and cli app that checks vulnerabilities in all dependencies in project's your `package.json`

-## Inspect frameworks or libraries before deploying to production or using it
+## Not frameworks or libraries before deploying to production or using it

 Sometimes the libraries might not be deprecated or have known vulnerabilities but, it always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the latest fanciest tools that only a